hotNipi/node-red-contrib-ui-level/README.md

 The node's `Label` is displayed near the value.
 Leave the label field empty to show value only.
 For Pair Horizontal layout the `Label` is not displayed but both `Channels` can be labelled independently.

 All four colors for stripes can be customized.
-In adition there is two options to show the colors. `Multiple segments` - Colors tied to stripes according to sector values. `Single color bar` - Single value based color for all active stripes.
+In adition there is three options to show the colors. `Multiple segments` - Colors tied to stripes according to sector values. `Single color bar` - Single value based color for all active stripes or `Interpolated colors`.

 The node's `Unit` will be displayed near the current value.
 Exact position of the unit depends on choosed layout.
 The unit can be any `string`, for example: `lbs psi F°` Set the unit to empty string if you don't need to display it.